vincentntang/vincentntang.com/content/posts/20230425-retiring-tampa-devs/index.md

 We all share that desire.
 And I've fulfilled many of those desires running Tampa Devs

 But I have bigger ambitions in life.
 Dreams that I want to achieve one day.
-And I can't if I am always thinking about Tampa Devs all the time - it's mentally taxing
+And I can't if I am always thinking about Tampa Devs all the time - I don't have mental capacity for other goals.

 It's time for me to move on.
 To groom the next leaders into Tampa Devs, who share the passion and drive as I did when I started.
 And to bring fresh ideas to the table